boostorg/beast/README.md

 * [Autobahn.testsuite results](http://vinniefalco.github.io/autobahn/index.html)

 ## Requirements

+This library is for programmers familiar with Boost.Asio.
+Users who wish to use asynchronous interfaces should already know how to create concurrent network programs using callbacks or coroutines.

 * **C++11:** Robust support for most language features.
 * **Boost:** Boost.Asio and some other parts of Boost.